How To Get The Most From Tournament Life

 GPP: Grand Prix Points.
 The USCF Grand Prix is a year long contest, primarily for Masters.

 HR: Hotel rates.
-For example, 70-75-80-85 means $70 single, $75 single, $80 3 in room, $85 4 in room.
+For example, 90-95-100-105 means $90 single, $95 single, $100 3 in room, $105 4 in room.
 The 3 and 4 to a room rates usually include only two beds.

 Norms: Results needed to qualify for the FIDE titles of International Master or International Grandmaster.
 Only tournaments of at least nine rounds can offer norms, and even with this many rounds, the tournament must also have sufficient foreign, titled, and FIDE rated players for a player to have a chance for a norm.
-Currently three CCA tournaments have title norm possibilities: World Open (Open or U2400 Sections), Foxwoods Open, Philadelphia International.

 NS: No smoking.
 Standard at all CCA tournaments, so not listed.

 Open Section: A section open to all.
 Often has very strong players, but some who are eligible for lower sections choose to play for the learning experience.
+Many tournaments have a restricted section instead such as Major (limited to 1800/up) or Premier (limited to 1900/up or other requirement).

 Play up: To play in a higher section than necessary.
 For instance, a player rated 1700 who enters the Under 2000 Section (or Under 2200 Section or Open Section) when an Under 1800 Section is offered is "playing up."